 At first, it seemed easier to bounce her to sleep and stealthily lay her in the crib asleep but we also saw the drawbacks of that method when she would wake up screaming just a little while later.
 To prevent Bibi from feeling the shock of being held to sleep and waking up only to find that she was in a crib all alone, we followed the Happy Sleeper’s recommendation on laying down baby drowsy but awake.
 This required a lot of patience and guts.

 It was a lot of work laying her down drowsy but awake.
 She cried so much and resisted a lot.
-We used a French method referred to as “le pause” in the book, Bringing Up Bebe: One American Mother Discovers the Wisdom of French Parenting.
+We used a method which allows the baby a brief moment to cry by themselves liken to the French method referred to as “le pause” in the book, Bringing Up Bebe: One American Mother Discovers the Wisdom of French Parenting.
 The author, Pamela Druckerman, describes le pause as a brief 5-minute period in which French parents let their sleeping babies cry while observing them before intervening.
 During this time, baby is given the space to get themselves back to sleep by self-soothing.